HarNys/IMT3601-project/README.md

 Dependencies
 ============

-The game is built using SFML 2.0 <http://www.sfml-dev.org/> and either visual studio or GNU Autotools.
+The game is built using SFML 2.0-rc <http://www.sfml-dev.org/> and either visual studio or GNU Autotools.

 Installing and Running
 ======================

 Linux
 -----
-In IMT3601-project/ directory run: './configure && make'.
+In IMT3601-project/ directory run: 'autoreconf -i && ./configure && make'.
 This should configure and build the neuton executable.
 You can install it by running '[sudo] make install', in most cases this requires root privileges.

 Windows
 -------